splunk/public-o11y-docs/get-started/get-started-guide/onboarding-readiness.rst

 Manage your tokens
 --------------------

-Use tokens to secure data ingest and API calls to Splunk Observability Cloud.
+Use tokens to secure data ingest and API calls in Splunk Observability Cloud.
 Tokens are valid for 1 year and you can extend them for another 60 days.
 Your organization has a default token that is automatically generated when the organization is created.

-To learn more, see the following topics:
+To learn more about token management, see the following topics:

 * See :ref:`admin-tokens`.
 * See :ref:`admin-manage-usage`.